TCHacker17/CWRU-Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly distributed, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Load balancers ensure that there is a lesser chance of a DoS or DDoS (aka they protect the availablity of data).
 It does this by making sure each machine in the system is receiving an equal amount of traffic.
 This makes sure neither machine gets overwhelmed and thus, won't stop responding to users.
 Without a load balancer this type of issue can become very common.

 The advantage of having a jump-box is that it can ensure that the only person who has access to the network is someone who has access to said jumpbox.
 It also adds an extra layer of security rather than giving someone direct access to the network with their personal machine.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems and system logs.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?_
 We installed filebeat which is used to forward and centralize log data.
 It monitors the log files or locations that you specify, collects log events, and forwards them either to Elasiticsearch or Logstash for indexing.
-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?_
 Metric beat collects metrics from the OS on certain systems which can help in reviewing the amount of activity or use those machines are receiving over time.
 In this way it helps you visualize the usage of the application.

 The configuration details of each machine may be found below.